-STEP 1 – MAKE THE MINDSET FOR CHANGE: MIGRATING TO OFFICE 365
+STEP 1 – MAKE THE MINDSET FOR CHANGE: MIGRATING TO MICROSOFT OFFICE 365

 Getting this first step right is extremely important as it directly impacts the success or failure of the migration process.
 The change management strategies should be focused on understanding the impact on users and stakeholders, which requires company-wide communication and training.
 An effective communication and training plan will ensure user engagement, drive better adoption and benefits.

-STEP 2 – PROCURE THE OFFICE 365 PLAN THAT SUITS YOUR BUSINESS NEEDS
+STEP 2 – PROCURE THE MICROSOFT OFFICE 365 PLAN THAT SUITS YOUR BUSINESS NEEDS

-Based on your business requirements, you can choose the plans for Office 365 with suitable services and capabilities.
-The different plans available in Office 365 is detailed below:
+Based on your business requirements, you can choose the plans for Microsoft Office 365 with suitable services and capabilities.
+The different plans available in Microsoft Office 365 is detailed below:

 |Business (maximum 300 users)||